Collapse of Magnetized White Dwarfs as site of Heavy Element Formation and Kilonova Signal: METHODS

 The radioactive decay of $r$-process nuclei releases energy through $\gamma$-rays, $\beta$-decay electrons and positrons, $\alpha$ particles, fission fragments, and neutrinos.
 Only a fraction of this energy thermalizes locally; the remainder escapes.
 The thermalized heating rate that enters the energy equation~\ref{eq:energy} and drives the kilonova emission can be thus expressed as

 where $\eta_{i}$ represent the thermalization efficiency of particle $i$.
 The number and spectra of emitted $\gamma$-rays is computed combining the instantaneous composition of the ejecta with the lifetime and spectra from the \href{https://www-nds.iaea.org/exfor/endf.htm}{ENDF/B-VIII.0} database~\citep{2018NDS...148....1B}.
-The \href{https://www.nist.gov/pml/xcom-photon-cross-sections-database}{NIST XCOM}~\citep{Berger:2013wna} cross-sections are then used to calculate the $\gamma$ thermalization factor as described in \cite{Hotokezaka:2019uwo, Magistrelli:2025xja}.
-Charged particles ($e^\pm$, $\alpha$) follow the analytic prescription of~\citet{Kasen:2018drm}; neutrino energy escapes entirely; while for the residual nuclear power, arising from the recoil energy of daughter nuclei, fission fragments, (soft) X-rays, proton and neutron emission, and delayed electron (e.g., Auger) processes, we adopt a constant and spatially uniform thermalization factor $\eta_{\rm fiss} = 0.8$~\citep{Magistrelli:2025xja}.
+The \href{https://www.nist.gov/pml/xcom-photon-cross-sections-database}{NIST XCOM} cross-sections are then used to calculate the $\gamma$ thermalization factor as described in \cite{Hotokezaka:2019uwo, Magistrelli:2025xja}.
+Charged particles ($e^\pm$, $\alpha$) follow the analytic prescription of~\citet{Kasen:2018drm}; the energy carried away by neutrinos from $\beta$-decay reactions is subtracted from the total nuclear energy release inside the network, so that $\dot{q}_{\rm nucl}$ does not include the neutrino component---neutrino cooling is therefore fully accounted for; while for the residual nuclear power, arising from the recoil energy of daughter nuclei, fission fragments, (soft) X-rays, proton and neutron emission, and delayed electron (e.g., Auger) processes, we adopt a constant and spatially uniform thermalization factor $\eta_{\rm fiss} = 0.8$~\citep{Magistrelli:2025xja}.

 In our 2D ray-by-ray approach, each of the 35 angular profiles is evolved independently.
 We neglect non-radial flows between angular sections, an approximation justified for the predominantly radial expansion at late times.
 We also ignore radial composition mixing, which has been shown to have minimal effect on the total integrated abundances~\citep{Zhai:2026uwn}.
 For each ray, we simulate the ejecta evolution for $\sim 30$~days, recording the density, temperature, and velocity profiles, isotopic abundances $X_i(m, \theta)$, and the time-dependent thermalized heating rates $\dot{q}_{\rm nucl}(t, m, \theta)$.